Start your Editing Program Application.

 Goals of the editing program

-Students are expected to—
+Students are expected to do the following:

 - Identify the principles of linguistic form, meaning, and context governing effective editing decisions.